Table of contents

 What will you do for money?

 We will both work part-time as digital nomads.
-Lily writing and as a Virtual Assistant and Darrell in DevOps (tech infrastructure).
+Lily writing and as a Social Media Manager and Darrell in DevOps (tech infrastructure).
 We are shedding belongings and expenses to survive on our much-reduced total income/budget.

 Where are you going?